The Mandarin - the Answer to the Urban Duck Keeper's Prayers

 Because the Mandarin is a cavity nest builder, some form of nest box must be provided.
 There are a number of styles that have been used successfully by breeders.
 Most of the differences have to do with the depth of the box and the type of lid that must be present for cleaning and management.
 See the related article on Mandarin nest boxes.

 The statements that appear below are the consensus obtained from my conversations with several experienced Mandarin breeders.
-Wherever possible, I include the two mutations presently known in Mandarins, the white and the apricot where differences in behavior or management are noted.
-One word of warning about those wishing to keep not only the normal colored Mandarins but also whites or apricots- the colors will cross and the result is usually not an improvement.
-Either keep the colors separately or only pen them together at times other than the breeding season to be safe.
+Wherever possible, I include the two mutations presently known in Mandarins in the U.S., the white and the apricot where differences in behavior or management are noted.
+Either keep the colors separately or only pen them together at times other than the breeding season if you do not wish the colors to cross.

-Apricot (Called Blond in France) Mandarin ducklings.
+Apricot (Called Blonde in France) Mandarin ducklings.
 Pierre Terran photo.
+Apricot Mandarins are not currently available in the U.S.

 Breeder management